priyankabhargav/data-science-with-r/README.md

 * **objects -> These are the objects that we've saved and could be passed to our scripts instead of having the overhead of running time-consuming functions repetitively.
 Since our Dataset is huge, using reproducible objects saved us a lot of time.**

 * **report -> The process notebook lies under this folder along with the plots folder that has all the graphs and images required to run the Process notebook.
-If we intend to run the process notebook then we would require the "reports" and the "DWR-project.RProj under a folder together.**
+If we intend to run the process notebook then we would require the "reports", "DWR-project.RProj and the Rmd file under a folder together.**

 * **src -> This folder contains all the scripts related to the project.**